Armando Galarraga: Chinatrust Brothers

 On April 17, 2014, Galarraga signed with the Chinatrust Brothers of the Chinese Professional Baseball League.
 He pitched 10 games and posted an ERA of 4.47.
 He was released by the club on July 5, 2014.

 Pericos de Puebla

 On February 6, 2015, Galarraga signed with the Pericos de Puebla of the Mexican League.
 In 10 starts for Puebla, Galarraga logged a 3–3 record and 3.75 ERA with 26 strikeouts across 50 1/3 innings pitched.
 He was released by the Pericos on June 21.

 In between, Galarraga played winter ball with the Leones del Caracas club of the Venezuelan League in parts of seven seasons spanning 2009–2014.

 Galarraga retired from professional baseball in December 2015.

 Personal life

-Armando and his wife Christin met when he was a minor league player for the Montreal Expos and she was a strength and conditioning coach for the team.
+Armando and his first wife Christin met when he was a minor league player for the Montreal Expos and she was a strength and conditioning coach for the team.
 The couple had two wedding ceremonies: one in Chicago, Illinois on January 19, 2008, and the other in Venezuela on January 28.
+He has a daughter, Savannah, born in 2013 from his first marriage which ended in divorce.
+As of 2020, he is married to Ana, his second wife.

+As of 2025, Galarraga runs a baseball academy in Austin, Texas.